hbedle-subsurface/seismic_ml_assessment/README.md

 If you use this tool in research, teaching, or a publication, please cite it as:

-> Bedle, H. (2025). *Seismic Multi-Attribute ML Uncertainty Assessment Tool*, v1.0., 2026, AASPI, University of Oklahoma. https://hbedle-subsurface.github.io/seismic-ml-assessment/
+> Bedle, H.; Lubo Robles, D.; Moreno- Ward, A., H. Putra (2026). *Seismic Multi-Attribute ML Uncertainty Assessment Tool*, v1.0., AASPI, University of Oklahoma. https://hbedle-subsurface.github.io/seismic-ml-assessment/

 ---